 - CX Strategy

 Get to Know Decathlon

-Decathlon is one of the world's largest sporting goods retailers.
-Today, Decathlon have over 1,500 stores in 60 countries.
+With over 1,500 stores in 60 countries, Decathlon is one of the world's largest sporting goods retailers.
 The company employs more than 80,000 people globally from 80 different nationalities.
 They have achieved this level of success by being very aware of what their customers want and need and by constantly challenging themselves to progress and improve.